Looking for support? We’re here to help.

-Our trained volunteer Wellbeing Mentors create a ‘long term safety net’ of support giving young people security, removing barriers like isolation and loneliness, and decreasing their stress and anxiety.
+Our trained volunteer Wellbeing Mentors create a ‘long term safety net’ of support giving you security, and helping to remove barriers like isolation and loneliness, and decreasing stress and anxiety.

-Mentees regularly meet their mentors, one-to-one, to talk through their troubles and work towards short-term goals.
-Mentors help their mentees learn coping strategies and techniques to manage problems and, over time, each young person increases their self-belief and resilience; they feel supported and valued.
+Mentees regularly meet their mentors, one-to-one, in safe public spaces e.g. a cafe, to talk through their troubles and work towards short-term goals.
+Mentors also help their mentees learn coping strategies and techniques to manage problems and, over time, you will see increases in your self-belief and resilience, and feel supported and valued.

 I felt then I could really open up and let out everything.
 I began to doubt myself less and believe in myself more as I realised that someone was there for me.